tardate/LittleArduinoProjects/Electronics101/EdgeDetection/XorRcEdgeDetector/README.md

 One way of doing this is to put and RC filter on the second input.
 That's the circuit demonstrated here: where a 10kΩ and 1µF RC filter yields a [10ms time constant](https://www.wolframalpha.com/input/?i=10k%CE%A9*1%C2%B5F).
-Increasing the time constant will increase the minimum ouput pulse width, and also acts as a de-bouncing trick.
+Increasing the time constant will increase the minimum output pulse width, and also acts as a de-bouncing trick.

-Another technique is to rpelace the RC filter with an even number of inveters, the idea being that propagation delay in the inverters produces the differential input to the XOR gate.
+Another technique is to replace the RC filter with an even number of inverters, the idea being that propagation delay in the inverters produces the differential input to the XOR gate.
 Note: I'm using a 74LS86, and configuring some of the XOR units as inverters "works" but only very poorly as the <23ns propagation delay only produces a very weak pulse when an edge is detected.